Katherine Jones, Viscountess Ranelagh: Early life and marriage

-Katherine Boyle was born in New College House on Emmet Street in Youghal, Ireland to Catherine Fenton and Richard Boyle, the first Earl of Cork on 22 March 1615.
+Katherine Boyle was born in New College House on Emmet Street in Youghal, Ireland, to Catherine Fenton and Richard Boyle, the first Earl of Cork, on 22 March 1615.
 She was the seventh child of fifteen.
-Her siblings included the scientist, Robert Boyle, and the spiritual diarist, her sister, Lady Mary Rich, later Countess of Warwick.
+Her siblings included the scientist, Robert Boyle, and the spiritual diarist Mary Rich, later Countess of Warwick.
 It is not clear how much education she received, although it is known that her brothers received an extensive education.
 She may have been tutored privately by the family chaplains and received an education in religion and manners.
 As a wealthy man, her father made sure that his sons were well educated and that he secured politically advantageous marriages for his daughters.

 When Jones was nine and a half years old, she moved in with the Beaumont family because she was to be wedded to one of their sons, Sapcott Beaumont.
 When she was thirteen, Beaumont's father died; this event caused the marriage arrangements between the couple to dissolve.
-She moved back home and two years later married Arthur Jones, heir to Viscount Ranelagh at the age of 15 and she became known as Katherine Jones.
+She moved back home and two years later married Arthur Jones, heir to Viscount Ranelagh, at the age of 15 and she became known as Katherine Jones.
 It was common for noble women to get married at a younger age, but normally women of this time would not get married until their twenties.
 As evidenced through letters to her father from her husband, it is insinuated that Arthur Jones was unfaithful to her.
 Their marriage was not a good one.
 They spent most of their time living apart, Katherine moving back and forth between Ireland and London, and Arthur spending much of his time travelling.
 They had three daughters and one son: Catherine, Elizabeth, Frances, and Richard.
 Katherine lived in Ireland until 1642 when she was trapped in Athlone Castle for four months due to the rebellions in Ireland.
 Frustrated, she moved to London with her four children in tow.

 In 1630, Jones's mother died, causing her bereaved father to erect a monument in St. Patrick's Cathedral which depicts the Boyle family as statues with the parents in the middle surrounded by their children.
 After her mother's death, Jones assumed a maternal role for her younger siblings Robert and Mary.
 In one of his memoirs, Robert Boyle recalls a time when Katherine chastised him for eating plums that he was meant to save for his pregnant sister-in-law.
 Further accounts suggest that Katherine supplied similar moral guidance to her younger siblings throughout their lives and up until her death.